WheeskyJack/alertmanager-docker-compose/README.md

 ```

-to resolve alerts, execute same above coomands and set the endsAt to nearest current timestamp.
+to resolve alerts, execute same above commands after setting the endsAt to nearest current timestamp.